Networked Communication for Decentralised Agents in Mean-Field Games: Conclusion and future work

+In our future work with non-stationary equilibria, where agents' policies will also depend on the population distribution, it may be a strong assumption to suppose that decentralised agents with local state observations and limited communication radius would be able to observe the entire population distribution.
+We will therefore explore a framework of networked agents estimating the empirical distribution from only their local neighbourhood as in \citep{pomfrl}, and possibly also improving this estimation by communicating with neighbours \citep{subjective_equilibria}, such that this useful information spreads through the network along with policy parameters.

-Our algorithm for the networked case (Alg. \ref{networked_algorithm}), as well as prior work on the centralised and independent cases \citep{policy_mirror_independent}, all have multiple nested loops.
+Our algorithm for the networked case (Alg. \ref{networked_algorithm}), as well as the central-agent and independent baselines from \citet{policy_mirror_independent}, all have multiple nested loops.
 This is a potential limitation for real-world implementation, since the decentralised agents might be sensitive to failures in synchronising these loops.
-However, in practice, we show that our networked architecture provides redundancy and robustness (which the independent-learning algorithm lacks) in case of learning failures that may result from the necessities of synchronisation (see Appx. \ref{networksInMFGs}).
+However, in practice, we show that our networked architecture provides redundancy and robustness (which the independent-learning algorithm lacks) in case of learning failures that may result from the necessities of synchronisation (see Sec. \ref{robustness_experiments}).
 We have also shown that networked communication in combination with the replay buffer allows us to reduce the hyperparameter $M_{td}$ to 1, essentially removing the inner `waiting' loop.
 Nevertheless, our algorithm still features multiple loops, and future work lies in simplifying the algorithms further to aid practical implementation, possibly by techniques such as asynchronous communication \citep{10490266}.
+Future works should also consider updating our theoretical guarantees in light of our current practical algorithmic enhancements, as well as any future modifications.